 The Blue Rose Café is located at 19th and Riverside along the east bank of the Arkansas River.
 This restaurant is a marina-style space filled with local music nostalgia and mixed with a beach side atmosphere.
 The expansive floor-to-ceiling glass windows overlook a large deck and provide beautiful vistas of the Arkansas River.
 The design is intended to welcome locals and visitors alike to “Tulsa’s Front Porch.”
 The Blue Rose Café is open year round and provides lunch, dinner and live music.

-In addition, Elwood’s Café has opened on a limited basis for lunch and dinner in the old Rivers Edge Café location with a light menu of sandwiches, fruit and beverages.
+In addition, Elwood’s Café has opened on a limited basis for lunch and dinner in the old Rivers Edge Café location with a light menu of appetizers, fruit and beverages.
 Indoor and outdoor seating is available.
 Please contact Elwood’s at (918) 949-9090 for a schedule of live entertainment.

 Plants & Animals